Our weekly guide to unlocking new, diverse and often overlooked pathways into a legal career.

 Remember, interviews are a two-way process.
 Asking thoughtful questions shows curiosity and genuine interest; qualities every interviewer is looking for.

 Top tip: Prepare a few questions in advance.
-Ideally, do a little research on your interviewer and tailor the questions to them, so you can finish the interview on a confident and memorable note.
+Ideally, research your interviewer beforehand and tailor your questions to them, helping you finish the interview on a confident and memorable note.

 That’s all for now.
 See you next week!